Curate your professional portfolio like a museum would enhance its collection.

 For most people, the word “curate” conjures up images of a meticulously planned museum exhibit.
 Over the past decade, however, the word has come to be used in a variety of settings – fashion, vacation destinations, news, photos, and even food.
-Unfortunately, the one thing people have largely forgotten to curate is their professional work output.
+Unfortunately, the one thing people typically forget to curate is their professional work output.

 Over time, most professionals amass an incredible body of work.
 You’re probably no exception.
-Indeed, from time to time, you may even hit it out of the park and create a something that exudes NEAR criteria.
-Yet, how often do you stop and capture those works within a catalog intended to build your personal brand?
-How often do you organize your best work output for the purpose of reminding yourself and others of the valuable contributions you’ve made throughout your career?
+Indeed, from time to time, you may even hit it out of the park and create something that exudes NEAR criteria.
+How often do you stop and capture those works within a catalog intended to build your brand?
+How often do you organize your best work output to remind yourself and others of the valuable contributions you’ve made throughout your career?
 If you’re like most professionals, the answer to those questions is, “not often enough.”

 It’s time to create a dedicated place to store the work that highlights your achievements.
 In other words, it is time to curate your career.

 With those warnings out of the way, let’s take a look at how you can curate your professional portfolio.

 Curate your work undertaken for your current employer

 Even if you can’t take it with you when you leave, you should always keep a curated portfolio of work performed for your current employer.
 Current work portfolios are helpful for several reasons.